cortexlabs/cortex/docs/clients/python.md

 **Returns**:

-  Cortex client that can be used to deploy and manage APIs on a Cortex Cluster.
+  Cortex client that can be used to deploy and manage APIs on a cluster.

 ## env\_list